 Have an Emergency Safety Kit

 Make sure to carry an emergency kit as an essential part of your road trip luggage.
-Some of the things that you can add to the kit include a cell phone charger, Band-Aids, alcohol swabs, water bottles, a flashlight and other small items you commonly use at home.
-Also, include is a shabby towel, to use if you need to lie down or check for something under the car.
+Some of the things that you can add to the kit include a cell phone charger, Band-Aids, alcohol swabs, water bottles, a flashlight, and other small items you commonly use at home.
+Also, included is a shabby towel, to use if you need to lie down or check for something under the car.